-- 8.7 Allow candidates whose examination desks are furthest away from the entrance to enter the examination room first. - 8.8 Candidates must enter the examination room one at a time at a distance of 1 m from each other and candidates must immediately move to their designated seats. - 8.9 If more than one examination subject is written simultaneously in the same venue, candidates can be separated in the venue by subject cohort.
+- 8.4 The seating plans must adhere to the 1 m social distancing protocol. - 8.5 Avoid congestion at the venue entrance and exit by allowing a few candidates to enter at regular intervals, while maintaining social distancing.
+Where feasible, the arrival times of candidates should be staggered to prevent large numbers accumulating outside the venue.
+Place markers on the ground or barriers outside the examination venue to ensure the 1 metre social distancing and also place markers on the ground at the entrance to the examination room. - 8.6 Implement a one-way system for walking within the examination room. - 8.7 Allow candidates whose examination desks are furthest away from the entrance to enter the examination room first. - 8.8 Candidates must enter the examination room one at a time at a distance of 1 m from each other and candidates must immediately move to their designated seats. - 8.9 If more than one examination subject is written simultaneously in the same venue, candidates can be separated in the venue by subject cohort.
 This is to facilitate contact tracing if necessary. - 8.10 The social distancing protocol must be maintained at all times, including when candidates present their identity documents (IDs) and admission letters before entering the examination room. - 8.11 Candidates should be allowed to bring their own sanitizers into the examination room.
 The sanitizer bottles should not have any labels or have anything written on it and must always be visible to the invigilators.
-These must be placed either on the desk or on the floor. - 8.12 Should a candidate refuse to be screened, he/she will not be allowed entry into the examination centre. - 8.13 Candidates will be requested to remove their face masks for identification purposes before being admitted into the examination room.
+These must be placed either on the desk or on the floor.